cyroz1/vidcord/README.md

 # vidcord

-This is a simple Python GUI application for converting video files using FFmpeg.
-The application allows users to drag and drop video files or open them via a file dialog, and convert them to either a low or high-quality preset.
+This is a simple Python GUI application for compressing video files under Discord's size limits using FFmpeg.
+The application allows users to drag and drop video files or open them via a file dialog, and convert them to either a low or high-quality preset for Nitro and non-Nitro users.

 ## Features

 - Drag and drop video files for easy conversion.
 - Select between two quality options:
-  - Low quality: 25MB target size, 480p resolution.
+  - Low quality (free users): 25MB target size, 480p resolution.
-  - High quality: 50MB target size, 720p resolution.
+  - High quality (Nitro users): 50MB target size, 720p resolution.
 - Copies the path of the converted file to the clipboard.

 ## Prerequisites